Rental Certificate Compliance Verdict

 Verified Apr 7, 2026 Review Jul 6, 2026

-These operational lanes are optional follow-up paths and do not replace the official filing, inspection, or enforcement workflow.
+These Philly follow-up lanes help sort blocked files after the public rule call.
+They do not replace the city's filing, inspection, or enforcement workflow.